-- CGR is the self-regulatory body and its members have committed to voluntarily comply with its decisions. - Court decisions are not enforceable until they have been served by a bailiff.

-- CGR decisions can be appealed to the CGR Appeal Committee. - First instance decisions of state courts can be appealed to a Court of Appeal. - Decisions of a Court of Appeal can be further appealed in cassation before the Supreme Court.

-- CGR charges EUR 1,250 for the filing of a complaint. - The court fee for a procedure before a state court is EUR 618. - In CGR proceedings and in proceedings before state courts each party bears its own costs for legal representation. - There is no risk of being ordered to pay the other party's legal representation costs.

-- Representation by outside counsel is not strictly necessary in CGR proceedings, but is highly recommended. - In proceedings before a state court legal representation is mandatory.

-Most violations of statutory pharmaceutical advertising rules are not criminally enforceable.

-Legality of Advertising a Medical Device before a CE Mark has been granted

-Advertising a medical device before a CE mark has been granted is not explicitly prohibited.
-We would, however, recommend that it is made clear in the advertising that the medical device does not yet have a CE mark and that the medical device may not yet be used

-• Use of or reference to data on file in advertising of medicinal products is, in principle, not permitted.
+Enforcement CGR is the self-regulatory body and its members have committed to voluntarily comply with its decisions.
+Court decisions are not enforceable until they have been served by a bailiff.
+Appeal CGR decisions can be appealed to the CGR Appeal Committee.
+First instance decisions of state courts can be appealed to a Court of Appeal.
+Decisions of a Court of Appeal can be further appealed in cassation before the Supreme Court.
+Costs CGR charges EUR 1,250 for the filing of a complaint.
+The court fee for a procedure before a state court is EUR 618.
+In CGR proceedings and in proceedings before state courts each party bears its own costs for legal representation.
+There is no risk of being ordered to pay the other party's legal representation costs.
+Representation by Representation by outside counsel is not strictly necessary in CGR proceedings, but is an Outside Counsel highly recommended.
+In proceedings before a state court legal representation is mandatory.
+Criminal liability Most violations of statutory pharmaceutical advertising rules are not criminally enforceable.
+Legality of Advertising • Advertising a medical device before a CE mark has been granted is not explicitly prohibited.
+We a Medical Device would, however, recommend that it is made clear in the advertising that the medical device does before a CE Mark not yet have a CE mark and that the medical device may not yet be used has been granted Legality of Advertising Use of or reference to data on file in advertising of medicinal products is, in principle, Unpublished Study not permitted.

+results ("data on file")

-Hogan Lovells false advertising experience in The Netherlands
+Hogan Lovells false advertising experience in

+The Netherlands

 - The Amsterdam office of Hogan Lovells is one of the leading firms in the Netherlands in the field of pharmaceutical advertising. - We have extensive experience in representing and advising pharmaceutical companies on matters concerning pharmaceutical advertising, including proceedings before the self-regulatory body (CGR), administrative and civil proceedings. - We assist in reviewing marketing materials as well as in the setting-up of internal compliance programs and review procedures (SOPs). - We provide in-house training on pharmaceutical advertising issues. - Our expertise includes pharmaceutical products for human and veterinary use as well as medical devices. - Pharmaceutical advertising matters are often not limited by state borders.
-We work together with our offices in other jurisdictions to make sure arguments in proceedings in other countries are aligned

-Your contact in the Netherlands
+We work together with our offices in other jurisdictions to make sure arguments in proceedings in other countries are aligned draft/version Your contact in the Netherlands